jaehoonhwang/tictactoe/README.md

 # Tic Tac Toe

-Changes coming soon.
+Working version in tictactoe/

+Sinec it's all in one file, now seperating into different classes

 ## Version
-* Python 3: 3.4.3
+* Python 2.7.1
-* Qt: PyQt5
+* Probably gonna use Tkinter.